 - Free preschool and affordable care.
 Preschool starting at age three is free for everyone for up to 3 hours a day, including stay-at-home parents.
 Longer hours in place for working and studying families.
 Then, at age six all children can attend “Preschool class” which is a pre-primary year designed to get children ready for the start of compulsory education at age 7.
 94% of children between ages of 3-5 are enrolled in the preschool system.

 - Evaluate the program, not the child.
 There is no formal testing of children in Sweden until third grade.
 If you read the national curriculum document you may have seen this under the preschool teacher’s responsibilities :

 “that each child’s learning and development is regularly and systematically documented, followed up and analysed so that it is possible to evaluate how the preschool provides opportunities for children to develop and learn in accordance with the goals and intentions of the curriculum”

 - Strong ties to family.
-Parents are expected to be participants in their child’s care even when they are not present.
+Parents participate in their child’s care even when not present.
 Teachers are expected to be responsible for creating the bridge between school and home and to maintain that with parents.
-This is interwoven with the focus on respect because each child’s home life should be respected and, therefore, incorporated into their preschool experience.
+This is interwoven with the focus on respect, Each child’s home life should be respected and, therefore, incorporated into their preschool experience.
 The low teacher to student ratio mentioned in #2 no doubt helps to make this possible.

 How Can We Follow Sweden’s Example?